 So you call yourself a sportsman, huh?
-Ever been bowfishing before?
+Have you ever been bowfishing?
 Go ahead and put your compound in storage and pick up this recurve.
-I know, you aren’t quite ready to hang it up for the season but with the OMP Fin-Finder Sand Shark Bowfishing Bow, you won’t need to.
-This bow will satisfy your hunting and fishing needs!

 The Sand Shark was built-tough with laminated Maple/Purple Heart wood construction.
 It features a heavy-duty sight, stabilizer and plunger bushings that are threaded and epoxied into the riser.